Jalgaon City Municipal Corporation

 Jalgaon City Municipal Corporation (JCMC) is the local Urban administrative body of the Jalgaon city in the Indian state of Maharashtra.
 It is situated in North Maharashtra administrative–geographical region of the state.

 Jalgaon municipality was established in the year 1864.
-The Municipal corporation is composed of democratically elected members and currently headed by Mayor Jayshree Mahajan of Shiv Sena.
+The Municipal corporation is composed of democratically elected members and currently headed by Mayor Deepmala Kale of Bharatiya Janata Party.
 It administers the city's infrastructure and public services.
 JMC was founded on 21 March 2003.
 It serves an area of 68.78 km^{2} and provides civil services and facilities for approximately 460,000 people.

 History

 The British government established the Jalgaon municipality in the year 1864, it had 35 municipal councils until 1961 census.
 In 1961 its population was 80,315.

 Revenue sources

 The following are the Income sources for the corporation from the central and state Government.

 Revenue from taxes

 Following is the Tax related revenue for the corporation.